Convex-Dev/design/cad/memory.md

 ### Consumption

-Whenever a transaction is executed on the CVM, Memory Consumption is calculated based on the total impact of the transaction on the size of CVM state.
+Whenever a transaction is executed on the CVM, Memory Consumption is calculated based on the total impact of the transaction on the size of CVM State.

 Memory Consumption is computed at the end of each transaction, and is defined as: